 l- Shading mistakes:

-Proper shading during heat days can save your fruits and plants from cracking, wilting, burning and other tomato physiological problems.
+Proper shading during heat days can save your fruits and plants from cracking, wilting, burning, and other tomato physiological problems.

 m- Low-quality seed: